1. What is Monetary Policy?

 A second way in which monetary policy affects the economy is through the cash flow channel.
 This is closely related to the previous one but it refers to the effect of interest rates not on the incentive to spend, but on the amount of cash available for spending.
 Again, it is useful to distinguish between households and businesses.

 Most households, at some point, take advantage of financial arrangements that allow them to borrow.
-Overall, the household sector in Australia is a net borrower, and as a result, a net payer of interest.
-In recent years, net interest payments on debt have been trending up as a proportion of disposable income (Graph 6).
+Overall, the household sector in Australia is a net borrower, and as a result, a net payer of interest (Graph 6).
 Those households who have debt will notice that their interest payments are a much higher proportion of their own incomes than indicated by the net payments data.
 This is because the net figure hides much larger gross figures for interest receipts and payments of different population groups.
 The average pattern is to borrow a lot when younger – mainly to finance home ownership – and to pay it back later and gradually become a net financial asset holder in later life.
 This means that, although interest payments are quite small for the household sector in aggregate, interest rate changes can have significant effects on the cash flows of different population groups.

-The cash flow effect for the business sector is less complicated than this, because most businesses are significant net borrowers.
-Changes in interest rates can have a significant effect on the overall cash flows of businesses.
+Changes in interest rates can also have a significant effect on the cash flows of businesses.
 In the late 1980s, for example, when both the amount of debt outstanding and the level of interest rates were relatively high, net company interest payments reached over one-third of profits.
 This squeeze on cash flows was probably one of the factors that contributed to the subsequent decline in business investment over the next couple of years, although more general cyclical factors were also important.

 6.3 Money and credit